 Spinal fusion is a very common back and neck surgery.
-In simplest terms, the goal of a spinal fusion is to fuse two spinal bones (vertebrae) together, creating one solid bone and restoring spinal stability or restoring alignment.
+In simplest terms, the goal of a spinal fusion is to fuse 2 spinal bones (vertebrae) together, creating 1 solid bone and restoring spinal stability or restoring alignment.
 To stimulate the bone fusion, a spine surgeon will use additional bone called bone graft.
 This graft material is necessary to “trick” the body into causing living bone to cross the gap and join to the other side.
 This article will review the different types of bone graft available today.

-Your spine surgeon may use one type of bone graft or a combination in your surgery.
+Your spine surgeon may use 1 type of bone graft or a combination in your surgery.
 Your doctor will consider your age, specific spine condition, and overall health when deciding what type(s) of bone graft to use.

 Real bone refers to bone graft coming from your own body (known as autograft or autogenous) or harvested from a cadaver donor (called allograft).

 Bone graft substitutes are materials that attempt to mimic the benefits of transplanted bone without the side effects that rarely but potentially can occur.

 Today, human bone autografts and allografts are the most common bone graft options for spinal fusion patients.
 However, bone graft substitutes are widely used and account for more than 2 million surgeries annually worldwide, according to a 2015 review of bone graft substitutes published in World Journal of Orthopedics.1

 Below you can learn about the different types of bone grafts.